xregistry/spec/core/spec.md

 While the `RESOURCE` and `RESOURCEbase64` attributes are defined as two separate attributes, they are technically two separate "views" of the same underlying data.
-As such, the usage of each will be based on the content type of the Resource, specifying `RESOURCE` in the `inline` query parameter MUST be interpreted as a request for the appropriate attribute.
+As such, the usage of each will be based on the content type of the Resource, specifying `RESOURCE` in the `?inline` query parameter MUST be interpreted as a request for the appropriate attribute.
 In other words, `RESOURCEbase64` is not a valid inlinable attribute name.